Skip to main content

 The French undergraduate program reflects the diversity of the French-speaking world, spread over 5 continents and in over 43 countries worldwide, through its multidisciplinary approach.
 We offer courses, both in English and French, in literature, cinema, theater, as well as philosophy, literary theory and history, ranging from the Medieval period to contemporary French and Francophone cultures.
 Students also have a wide choice of language courses, including career-specific business French.
 Many students of French double major, a choice that diversifies their skills and increases their desirability in the job market.

-You can take a look at major and minor requirements on our website, and if you have questions about our major, minor, and courses, please contact the Director of Undergraduate Studies, Prof. Cynthia Nazarian.
+You can take a look at major and minor requirements on our website, and if you have questions about our major, minor, and courses, please contact the Director of Undergraduate Studies, Prof. Nasrin Qader.

 Course Offerings for the Current Academic Year